 How much do you know about government home loans?
-First, when we say that, what we really mean is that the loan is backed by the full faith and credit of the federal government.
+It’s no secret that the United States encourages government mortgage loans to stimulate home buying.
+First, when we say that, what we really mean is that the mortgage loan is backed by the full faith and credit of the federal government.
 If you default on the government home loan, the US government reimburses the lender for most of the loan balance.
-The truth is that federal home loans are very important to the American economy and a useful tool to stimulate home-ownership.
+The truth is that federal home loans and government mortgages are very important to the American economy and a useful tool to stimulate home-ownership.

 Government-backed home loans are popular because the government guarantee of the loan makes lenders more flexible about issuing credit to people with lower credit scores and incomes.